ronenwdowinski/ronenwdowinski.github.io/content/authors/admin/_index.md

 I am a postdoctoral researcher at the Institute of Discrete Mathematics at TU Graz, working with Mihyun Kang.
 I did my PhD in Combinatorics and Optimization at the University of Waterloo, under the supervision of Penny Haxell.

-With Mihyun Kang, I help organize the [Graz Combinatorics Seminar](https://www.math.tugraz.at/comb/index.php?link=seminars).
 My research interests lie in extremal, probabilistic, and topological combinatorics.
+Topics include graph theory, combinatorial optimization, discrete geometry, algebraic topology, and statistical physics.

 Email address: wdowinski [at] math [dot] tugraz [dot] at.